darkbatcher/picobat-www/download.md

 ---
-title: Get Dos9
+title: Get Picobat
-description: Get Dos9 working on your computer
+description: Get Picobat working on your computer
 layout: default
 ---

-# Getting Dos9 #
+# Getting Picobat #

 Do you want to give dos9 a try ?
 This page is definitely for you.
-Please follow the instructions to get Dos9 working on your favourite operating system (Windows, Linux, or even BSD ...).
+Please follow the instructions to get Picobat working on your favourite operating system (Windows, Linux, or even BSD ...).

 ## Windows  ##

 ### The lazy men's method ###

-The easiest and fastest way to get *Dos9* to run on your computer is definitely downloading one of the bundles we kindly compiled for you.
-Dos9 comes with a variety of different flavours that you are likely to enjoy:
+The easiest and fastest way to get *Picobat* to run on your computer is definitely downloading one of the bundles we kindly compiled for you.
+Picobat comes with a variety of different flavours that you are likely to enjoy:

 #### version 218.3 bundles ####